Princeton-CDH/startwords/content/issues/2/creating-and-recreating-virtual-community/index.md

 *******

 {{< tweet 1362815605502541828 >}}
 {{< tweet 1360291342245638144 >}}
 {{< tweet 1360300654254825476 >}}
 {{< tweet 1360640085704773635 >}}
 {{< tweet 1360287523004706821 >}}
 {{< tweet 1361075881662443526 >}}
 {{< tweet 1360300366256955392 >}}
 {{< tweet 1361043422933614597 >}}

+{{< wrap class="txt-only" >}}
+    One week of #DouglassDay 2021 celebrations down:

+    How it started How it’s going pic.twitter.com/QiVBzriEu6 — Douglass Day (@DouglassDayorg) February 19, 2021

+    #DouglassDay.
+I am transcribing Terrell's introduction to Phillis Wheatley as part of her fundraising effort to build a campsite for Black girls.
+Love to see familiar names coming across in her writing. pic.twitter.com/YX5tL2qmDP
+    — Jewon Woo 우제원 (@ClevelandKimchi) February 12, 2021

+    Delighted that I got to transcribe some praise for Mary Church Terrell's work on behalf of Black students for #DouglassDay pic.twitter.com/Nx9Q1pK4M4
+    — Dr. Brigitte Fielder (@BrigField) February 12, 2021

+    Was excited to be able to spend a little time transcribing and reviewing materials from the Mary Church Terrell Papers this morning as part of #DouglassDay!
+Already over 800 pages transcribed & over 1,000 awaiting review!
+Login, learn, & help make history more accessible! https://t.co/vfErotRZxI pic.twitter.com/yECThRILqV
+    — Trevor Owens 💾🗄🕚 (@tjowens) February 13, 2021

+    Helping transcribe the papers of Mary Church Terrell for the #DouglassDay Transcribe-A-Thon with other folks from @FIULibraries / @FIU_Digital_Lib pic.twitter.com/Jl0w61avP3
+    — Dan Royles🗽 (@danroyles) February 12, 2021

+    I celebrated #DouglassDay by transcribing this very sweet acrostic poem written about Mary Church Terrell by Revered Walter H. Brooks < 3 @DouglassDayorg pic.twitter.com/GOmygO2gLX
+    — Dr. Kristin Moriah (@DarkStars__) February 14, 2021

+    A joy to be participating in #DouglassDay today with @DouglassDayorg @DigBlk and @ihr_asu — Here is a screenshot of the work I'm transcribing from Mary Church Terrell's papers about the Textbook Controversy.
+My favorite line is highlighted. #digitalhumanities #ASUhumanities pic.twitter.com/aOTwT1CH8z
+    — celina.osuna (@celina_osuna_) February 12, 2021

+    Here's the announcement for Mary Church Terrell's 1899 re-election as President of the National Association of Colored Women.
+There's more stuff to transcribe for #DouglassDay so go find some cool stuff!
+(It's fun & super easy to do participate via the @librarycongress website.) https://t.co/d4RytTLsys pic.twitter.com/Ut2mPMntay
+    — Dr. Brigitte Fielder (@BrigField) February 14, 2021

+{{</ wrap >}}

 [^1]: For more about the history of these Douglass Day celebrations, see our website: https://douglassday.org/history-of-douglass-day/.